Projects YAML Reference#

 The status property is used to specify which Semaphore pipeline(s) will submit a status check on GitHub pull requests.

-A pipeline can create a single status check as a result of the whole pipeline.
+A pipeline can create a single status check as a result of a whole pipeline.
 Or each block in a pipeline can create its own status check.

 pipeline_files#